imaduddin990/HudaFikr-Flask-Project/README.md

 Features
 Accepts emotions in both Malay and English
-Shows a Quranic verse and its interpretation based on the selected emotion Simple web interface powered by Flask
+Shows a Quranic verse and its interpretation based on the selected emotion Simple web interface powered by Flask.